 Unscheduled Testing of Metering

-The Party who is not the Metering Owner (the Requesting Party) may request the Metering Owner to carry out an unscheduled test of any Metering.
-The Metering Owner shall comply with that request, provided that it shall not be obliged to undertake such testing within 1 Month of its own scheduled testing or more frequently than once every 9 Months.
-The Metering Owner will allow the Requesting Party’s representative to be present during any unscheduled testing, and provide the Requesting Party with the test results.
+The Party who is not the Metering Owner (the Requesting Party) may request (including, in the case where First Gas is the Requesting Party, at the request of a Shipper pursuant to the Code) the Metering Owner to carry out an unscheduled test of any Metering.
+The Metering Owner shall comply with that request, provided that it shall not be required to undertake any unscheduled test of Metering within one Month before or one Month after any scheduled testing or in any event more frequently than once every three Months.
+The Metering Owner will allow the Requesting Party’s representative (or a requesting Shipper’s representative) to be present during any unscheduled testing, and provide the Requesting Party (or a requesting Shipper) with the test results as soon as reasonably practicable (and in any event within 5 Business Days of such test results being available to the Metering Owner).
 Where the Metering is found to be:

 Accurate, the Requesting Party will reimburse the Metering Owner for all direct costs it incurs in undertaking the unscheduled testing; or